michigan-vertical-flight-technologies/Simulator/README.md

 2. Open the generated IDE project file and press the Start Debugging (Visual Studio) or Run (Xcode) button
     - This will launch the Editor with the debugger attached so C++ source debugging works
     - You can also use Attach To Process on an already-running Editor from your IDE to debug from there without restarting it
+3. Commit your changes and submit pull requests as normal.

+## Editing binary files (`.uasset`, `.umap`, `.fbx`, `.png`, etc)
+1. In Explorer, right-click the file you want to work on and press `TortoiseGit -> LFS -> Lock File`. __This is very important!!__ It will ensure nobody else edits that file and that you will be able to merge your changes correctly.
+2. Make your changes to the file
+3. Commit & submit PR as usual
+4. When the PR is merged, use TortoiseGit to unlock the file.

 ## 3D Models
 We use Autodesk Maya for all model creation for use in the simulator.
 You can install Maya from AppsAnywhere when logged in to CAEN.
 You may optionally acquire a free student license for Maya from Autodesk